Chart Color Schemes

 Manly - Fairlight shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Manly - Fairlight has notably higher educational attainment than broader averages.
-Among residents aged 15+, 59.7% hold university qualifications, surpassing Australia's 30.4% and NSW's 32.2%.
+Manly - Fairlight has a notably higher educational attainment than broader averages.
+Among residents aged 15+, 59.7% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most prevalent at 39.6%, followed by postgraduate qualifications (16.6%) and graduate diplomas (3.5%).
-Vocational pathways account for 20.3% of qualifications in this age group, with advanced diplomas at 10.5% and certificates at 9.8%.
+Vocational pathways account for 20.3% of qualifications, with advanced diplomas at 10.5% and certificates at 9.8%.

-A significant 24.5% of the population is actively pursuing formal education, including 7.1% in primary, 6.1% in tertiary, and 5.5% in secondary education.
+Currently, 24.5% of the population is actively pursuing formal education, including 7.1% in primary education, 6.1% in tertiary education, and 5.5% in secondary education.

 Frequently Asked Questions - Education